tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 The two readers of the set treat the sharding differently, and deliberately:

-- **The oldest live snapshot** takes one shard at a time.
+- **The reclamation floor** takes one shard at a time.
 The answer can come out too low but never too high, and too low is the safe direction for a reclamation floor — it keeps a version some reader might still want.
 It cannot come out too high, because a transaction registering after its shard was read draws its snapshot from a monotonic clock and so is above the minimum already, and one that leaves only raises the true minimum above what was reported.
+A read-committed ceiling published after its shard was read is the one case that argument does not cover, and the second scan behind the high-water mark is what covers it.
 - **Enumeration**, which the statistics call lists live transactions with, holds every shard for the whole walk, so it reports one instant of the live set rather than a smear across shards.
 The shards are taken in index order, the only order anything takes them in, so two walks cannot